doodeck/lotto/README.md

 ### Prerequisites

-You need git to clone the angular-seed repository.
+You need git to clone the lotto repository.
 You can get git from [http://git-scm.com/](http://git-scm.com/).

-We also use a number of node.js tools to initialize and test angular-seed.
+We also use a number of node.js tools to initialize and test lotto.
 You must have node.js and its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).

 ### Clone lotto